 18.3 The Trust recognises the importance of partnership working to prevent children from going missing and to act when they do go missing.
-The Trusts ensures that each Academy works in accordance with the Lincolnshire Safeguarding Children Board's Joint Protocol for Missing Children and Young People.
+The Trusts ensures that each Academy works in accordance with the Lincolnshire Safeguarding Children Partnership's joint Missing Protocol for Children and Young People.
 Any reports of children missing from home should be referred to the DSL for the academy.